MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/sample-charts.md

 <a name="ComparisonChart"></a>
 ## Comparison Chart (Stacked Chart)
  The following is a comparison chart that shows the number of activities by type and priority.
-You can use the chart designer in [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] or methods described in the [!INCLUDE[pn_sdk](../../includes/pn-sdk.md)] to create these types of charts.
+You can use the chart designer in [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] or methods described in the developer documentation to create these types of charts.

  A comparison chart has two `groupby` clauses in the data description XML.